Italian Renaissance Learning Resources

 A freely available resource, this site features eight units, each of which explores a different theme in Italian Renaissance art.

 Teaching packets are designed to permit flexibility in use.
 All are part of our free loan program with many available for immediate PDF download.
-They include a printed booklet with in-depth background information, suggestions for student activites, supplemental image CDs or slides, and often with color study prints, timelines, and bibiliographies.
+They include a printed booklet with in-depth background information, suggestions for student activities, supplemental image CDs or slides, and often with color study prints, timelines, and bibliographies.
 We encourage you to review them, to select those images and information that are most useful to your teaching needs, and to adapt and shape the materials to your specific instructional objectives.

 Italian Renaissance Learning Resources

 Art&: A Teacher's Guide to Lessons and Activities for Fifth and Sixth Graders

 Four lessons—Greco-Roman Origin Myths, Heroes & Heroines, Art & Ecology, and 19th-Century America in Art & Literature—were written for teachers who may not teach art but would like to integrate art into their instruction.

 Surveys of American Crafts and Folk Arts from the Index of American Design

 The Index of American Design consists of approximately 18,000 watercolor renderings of American decorative art objects from the colonial period through the 19th century.
 This CD provides images and an overview of the project's history.

 At its height, art nouveau was a concerted attempt to create an international style.
 This teaching packet presents an overview of the movement, including significant examples of works of art in a variety of media.

 The Art of Romare Bearden